 This program starts simply: with well-built cars like the Lexus NX.
 From there, collaboration and group development will help make the next iteration of vehicles even better.
 This also means a more streamlined process of getting better cars to customers faster.
 In addition to that, the Tazuna interior concept has an interesting background.

 Inspired by how a single rein can be used to achieve mutual understanding between horse and rider…creating a space that enables the driver to focus on driving while controlling various functions, such as the navigation and audio system and driving-mode selection, without having to shift one’s vision or operate manual switchesToyota Global

-Thus making it easier to drive and control the car without as much effort.
-It is a concept that is being incorporated into all of the new Lexus models and can be seen throughout the new lineup.
+This makes driving and controlling the car easier without as much effort.
+It is a concept incorporated into all the new Lexus models and can be seen throughout the new lineup.

 The Lexus RX has a cult following of drivers who don’t want a huge SUV and those who want an SUV but also want some luxury.
 Can the Lexus NX take reign of the original RX’s following?
 We think so.

 The 2021 Lexus RX starts at just over $45,000 for the base model.
 It has a V6 with 295 hp and comes in all-wheel or front-wheel drive.
 The 2021 NX starts at $37,000 with a 235 hp turbo inline-four engine.
 The RX looks like it always has.
 Without a facelift in recent years, the 2021 model could easily be confused with the 2006 version.